belle2/basf2/online_book/basf2/b2bii.rst

    :class: toggle solution

    .. literalinclude:: b2bii/b2bii_example.py
+      :linenos:

 .. admonition:: Key points
    :class: key-points

    * Making basf2 process Belle data is as easy as adding ``convertBelleMdstToBelle2Mdst()`` to the top of your steering file.
    * Be careful with: particle lists and variables in your analysis.
    * **Never use** `fillParticleList` **to create neutral final state particles!!**